 HeartBeam, Inc. ("HeartBeam" or "Company") is a development-stage company specializing in cardiovascular diagnostic technology.
 The Company was incorporated in 2015 as a Delaware corporation.
-The Company's operations are based in Santa Clara, California and it operates in one segment.
+The Company's operations are based in Santa Clara, California, and it operates in one segment.

 HeartBeam's initial focus is on timely diagnosis of a heart attack.
 The Company's technology provides physicians with complete cardiac diagnostic information for a patient that is outside of a medical institution.
 The Electrocardiogram ("ECG") collection device is the size of a credit card.
 The device sends ECG signals to the patient's smartphone and on to a cloud-based software expert system.
 Results of the cloud-based analysis are presented to a qualified health care professional for immediate action including, if necessary, a telehealth visit.
-The Company has validated this novel technology in three clinical studies and is preparing to seek U.S. Food and Drug Administration ("FDA") clearance of its initial products late 2022 and early 2023.
-Clearance for the Emergency Department ("ED") product, HeartBeam AIMI (TM) is scheduled for late 2022, submission of the telehealth product, HeartBeam AIMIGO (TM) is scheduled for late 2022 with clearance in early 2023.
+The Company has validated this novel technology in three clinical studies and is seeking U.S. Food and Drug Administration ("FDA") clearance.
+On August 15, 2022, HeartBeam AIMI was submitted to the FDA for review and the Company is in the process of preparing a 510(K) submission for AIMIGo.